 Use Social Media to Your Advantage

 Admission officers may be impressed when they see your talents on social media.
 You could showcase an article, performance, award, or show your involvement through community service or as part of a team.
 Some colleges allow you to send links with your work directly to them.
-Whether you blog, are a photographer, play an instrument or sing, make sure the content is high quality.
-This is especially helpful when when you have a unique talent that simply must be seen and heard.
+Whether you blog, are a photographer, play an instrument, or sing, make sure the content is high quality.
+This is especially helpful when you have a unique talent that simply must be seen and heard.
+We love using LifeStream Digital Media with our students so that they can create one link to all of their accomplishments, photos, papers, contests, press releases and more.